 - Take a strip of clear adhesive tape about 100 mm long, place it over the mould and press firmly.

 - Remove the tape and place onto non-stick baking paper.
 Fold the paper around the tape and place in a plastic bag.

 - Send the sample to a testing laboratory such as Biodet Services Ltd (www.biodet.co.nz), Airlab Ltd (www.airlab.co.nz) or Plant Diagnostics (www.plantdiagnosticslimited.co.nz).

 Removal and clean-up procedures for toxic moulds

-If toxic mould is found to affect a significant area of the building, a specialist contractor should be employed to carry out the removal.
+If toxic mould is found in a building, a specialist contractor should be employed to carry out the removal.